 Download on: Android

 This is where it all comes together.
-HelloTalk is a language exchange app that gives you the ability to take everything you have studied and apply it to a real conversation with native Japanese speakers.
+HelloTalk is a language exchange app that allows you to take everything you have studied and apply it to a real conversation with native Japanese speakers.

-You can talk about the latest Makoto Shinkai film with other Japanese speakers and they will make sure to edit your messages and correct your Japanese grammar.
+You can talk about the latest Makoto Shinkai film with other Japanese speakers, who will make sure to edit your messages and correct your Japanese grammar.

 - It’s like having a Japanese teacher in your pocket.
-You can receive advice on your Japanese pronunciation and have native correct your grammar!
+You can receive advice on your Japanese pronunciation and have a native correct your grammar!

 - The number of messages can get overwhelming.
 Because it is such an active community, you may find yourself getting 20+ messages an hour when you are online.